cpham97/microsoft-graph-docs/content/walkthroughs/xamarin.md

 - Visual Studio 2015
 - [Xamarin for Visual Studio](https://www.xamarin.com/visual-studio)
 - Windows 10 ([development mode enabled](https://msdn.microsoft.com/library/windows/apps/xaml/dn706236.aspx))
 - The [Microsoft Graph Connect Starter Project for Xamarin Forms](https://github.com/microsoftgraph/xamarin-csharp-connect-sample/starter).
 This template contains several empty classes that you'll add code to.
 It also contains complete views and resource strings.
-To get this project, clone or download the [Microsoft Graph Connect Sample for Xamarin Forms](https://github.com/microsoftgraph/xamarin-csharp-connect-sample) and open the **XamarinConnect** solution inside the **starter** folder.
+To get this project, clone or download the [Microsoft Graph Connect Sample for UWP (Library)](https://github.com/microsoftgraph/uwp-csharp-connect-sample) and/or the [Microsoft Graph Connect Sample for UWP (REST)](https://github.com/microsoftgraph/uwp-csharp-connect-rest-sample) and then open the solution inside the **starter** folder.

 If you want to run the iOS project in this sample, you'll need the following: